EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/mi-explicacion-del-context-model-protocol-o-cmp/index.en.md

 title: Understand the Model Context Protocol or MCP once and for all
 ---

-If you're struggling to understand the Model Context Protocol, I feel you, I watched a lot of videos on it, but I just couldn't understand it, so I took my notes about it and turned it into a post so you can understand it effortless.
+If you're struggling to understand the Model Context Protocol, I feel you, I watched a lot of videos on it, but I just couldn't understand it, so I took my notes about it and turned it into a post so you can understand it effortless, also I wrote a post where I talk about [how to create a MCP server and MCP tools from scratch]({{< ref path="/posts/artificial-intelligence/como-crear-un-servidor-mcp-desde-cero/index.md" lang="en" >}}).

 ## Why was the Model Context Protocol created?